-- Dr Mercola recommends, at the time of writing, that optimal levels are 50 to 70nmo/l and that particularly severe conditions may require 70 to 100nmo/l.
+Dr Mercola recommends, at the time of writing, that optimal levels are 50 to 70nmo/l and that particularly severe conditions may require 70 to 100nmo/l.
 He suggests that 10,000iu's might be an appropriate dose but insists that you ask your Dr for a blood test before beginning vitamin D supplementation, which is our recommendation too.

-- Dr William Grant who has extensively studied vitamin D estimates that for the average European, a blood level of vitamin D is around 54nmol/L. Upping levels to 100 to 125nmol/L reduces mortality in a whole range of conditions.
-According to Dr Grant "It is important for optimal health to keep vitamin D blood levels above 100 nmol/L. That is difficult in the UK due to the high latitude and frequent cloud cover and modern lifestyle.
+Dr William Grant who has extensively studied Vitamin D estimates that for the average European, a blood level of Vitamin D is around 54nmol/L. Upping levels to 100 to 125nmol/L reduces mortality in a whole range of conditions.
+According to Dr Grant "It is important for optimal health to keep Vitamin D blood levels above 100 nmol/L. That is difficult in the UK due to the high latitude and frequent cloud cover and modern lifestyle.
 It takes about 3,000 to 5,000iu's a day for most people to reach this level.
 We asked him what he takes: "I take 50,000iu of vitamin D3 every two weeks (that's about 3,500iu a day); my blood level is 168 nmol/L, and in the summer I am now shooting for 15-20 minutes of sunlight near solar noon with shirt off on clear days.

 Important, Get your Vitamin D levels checked by the doctor (FREE IN UK) before using a vitamin D supplement and retest after a few months.

 Each persons need for Vitamin D is individual.
-We're all different in our ability to make Vitamin D so it's difficult to assess individual needs, given variations in sunlight exposure, skin colour, diet, lifestyle and complicating factors such as liver disease or how many Vitamin D receptors are actually expressing and active.
-Following correct sun exposure one should remember that Vitamin D will take 48hrs to be fully absorbed, if you shower after correct sun exposure remember that scrubbing with soap will diminish the Vitamin D, however just showering with water will not.
+We're all different in our ability to make Vitamin D so it's difficult to assess individual needs, given variations in sunlight exposure, skin colour, diet, lifestyle and complicating factors such as liver conditions or how many Vitamin D receptors are actually expressing and active.
+Following correct sun exposure one should remember that Vitamin D will take 48hrs to be fully absorbed, if you shower after correct sun exposure, remember that scrubbing with soap will diminish the Vitamin D, however just showering with water will not.
 You can then use soap on the essential areas like the groin and under arms while using water on the rest, this will give you the maximum benefit from you time in the sun.

 - Brand: Ancient Purity.

-- Capsule size: 10,000 IU's.
+- Size: 10,000 IU's.

 - Quantity: 90.